The Best Home Remedies for Constipation Relief

 Sesame seeds for constipation relief

 Sesame seeds make great home remedies for constipation, according to a study published in the International Journal for Research in Applied Science and Engineering Technology.
-The oily composition of sesame seeds works to moisturize the intestines, which can help if dry stools are a problem and provide constipation relief.
-Add the seeds to cereals or salads for crunch, or pulverize them in a coffee grinder and sprinkle on food like a seasoning.
+The oily composition of sesame seeds works to moisturize the intestines, which can help if dry stools are a problem.
+Add the seeds to cereals or salads for instant constipation relief, or pulverize them in a coffee grinder and sprinkle on food like a seasoning.

 Molasses as a home remedy for constipation